Our Privacy Commitment

-Our customers may be faced with organizational restrictions on where data may be stored.
-You may choose the appropriate region (Canada, Germany or the United States) for storing your data to meet data localization or data residency requirements.
+Mindful that our customers may be faced with organizational restrictions on where data may be stored, Visier has strategically established data centers in Canada, Germany, Singapore, or the United States to enable customers to comply with data localization and data residency requirements.

-If your organization processes United Kingdom (UK) and/or European Union (EU) data, data may be stored in Canada as Canada’s privacy laws have been recognized by the European Commission (EC) as meeting the adequacy requirement for the protection of personal data.
-Alternatively, you may choose to have your data stored in the United States and rely on Visier’s Privacy Shield status for data transfers from Europe, United Kingdom, and Switzerland, to the U.S.
+If your organization processes United Kingdom (UK), Swiss, and/or European Union (EU) data, data may be stored in Canada as Canada’s privacy laws have been recognized by the European Commission (EC) as meeting the adequacy requirement for the protection of personal data.
+Alternatively, you may choose to have your data stored in the United States and rely on Visier’s DPA with SCCs or Visier’s participation in the EU-U.S. DPF.

 Visier has implemented industry standard security safeguards to protect customer data, including many customer-controllable settings within the Visier People solution.
 Visier customers have full control of the data submitted for processing within the services, as well as all setup and configurations.